home-assistant/home-assistant.io/source/_integrations/spider.markdown

 ---
-title: "Spider"
+title: Spider
-description: "Instructions on how to setup the Spider hub within Home Assistant."
+description: Instructions on how to setup the Spider hub within Home Assistant.
 logo: spider.png
 ha_category:
   - Hub